bssrdev/wilderhood/_posts/2015-08-9-Gir National Park.markdown

 <p>TEEN BHAI-RULERS OF THE FUTURE</p>

 <p>Three sub-adults are trying to get control of the territory which was once controlled by the great “Raju-Bhai”.
 They had a fight few days back with him and Raju was left badly wounded in the left eye.
-Though he was able to hold his control, it is most likely that these three sub-adults may rule this terrotory in the future.</p>
+Though he was able to retain his control, it is most likely that these three sub-adults may rule this terrotory in the future.</p>

 <img src="{{ site.baseurl}}/img/2015-08-09/15.jpg" alt="Gir National Park">
 <img src="{{ site.baseurl}}/img/2015-08-09/16.jpg" alt="Gir National Park">